getodk/docs/odk1-src/form-widgets.rst

-When the :tc:`picker` appearance is added, the range widget is displayed with a "spinner" style select menu in a modal pop up.
+When the :tc:`picker` appearance is added, the range widget is displayed with a spinner-style select menu in a modal pop up.

 .. image:: /img/form-widgets/range-widget-picker-0.*
   :alt: The range picker widget, as displayed in the ODK Collect app.
 The question label is "Range picker integer widget".
 There is a button labeled "Select Value".

 .. image:: /img/form-widgets/range-widget-picker-1.*
   :alt: The range widget as shown in the previous image.
-Over it is a modal window labelled "Number Picker", with a spinner-style number select.
+Over it is a modal window labeled "Number Picker", with a spinner-style number select.
 Below are buttons for OK and CANCEL.

 .. rubric:: XLSForm

 .. csv-table:: survey
   :header: type, name, label, appearance, hint, parameters

-  range, range_integer_widget_picker, Range verticalpicker integer widget, picker, range integer widget with picker appearance, start=1;end=10;step=1
+  range, range_integer_widget_picker, Range picker integer widget, picker, range integer widget with picker appearance, start=1;end=10;step=1

 .. _image-widgets: